nharratt/papers/journal.md

-The challenges of Learning GitHub
+The Lonely Challenges of Learning GitHub

 Author - Niki Harratt